Logo

 • 7

-Now add garlic cloves and cook for another 5-6 minutes until the onions are nicely browned.
+Add the whole garlic cloves and continue cooking for another 5–6 minutes until the onions are deeply browned.

 • 8

-Add goat meat and cook for 3-4 minutes.
+Add the marinated goat meat to the pot and cook for 3–4 minutes, stirring occasionally.

 • 9

-Add the chili paste and saute well for another 8-10 minutes to remove rawness of the chilies.
-Add salt to taste & mix well.
-Cover and let it cook for 10-12 minutes on low.
+Add the prepared chili paste and sauté for 8–10 minutes to remove the raw flavor of the chilies.
+Add additional salt to taste, mix well, cover, and cook on low heat for 10–12 minutes.

 • 10

-In a bowl add yogurt, coriander powder, turmeric powder, red chili powder, cumin powder, mustard oil and mix well.
+In a separate bowl, combine the yogurt, coriander powder, turmeric powder, red chili powder, cumin powder, and mustard oil.
+Mix well until smooth.

 • 11

-Transfer the curd mixture into the pot and stir well.
-Cover with the lid and cook for 30 minutes on low flame till the goat meat becomes tender.
+Add the yogurt mixture to the pot and stir to combine thoroughly.
+Cover with a lid and cook on low heat for about 30 minutes, or until the goat meat is tender.

 • 12